The Hole, New York City: Demographics

-While The Hole itself contains relatively few homes and many vacant lots, its demographics generally reflect those of adjacent neighborhoods: predominantly working-class, with significant African American and Latino populations.
+While The Hole contains relatively few homes and many vacant lots, its demographics generally reflect those of adjacent neighborhoods: predominantly working-class, with significant African American and Latino populations.

 Flooding

-In the 1960s, the level of some streets within the area were raised and the streets paved, facilitating passage between South Conduit Avenue and Linden Boulevard.
-This required homes adjacent to the raised streets to build retaining walls with the first level of their houses now below grade.
-In 2004, the Department of Environmental Protection (DEP) made plans to connect the neighborhood to the city's sewer system to combat the flooding by raising the land.
-As of 2023, a plan to raise the streets and connect the neighborhood to the surrounding sewer system remained in the city's capital budget but had not been implemented.
+In the 1960s, the level of some streets within The Hole were raised and the streets paved, facilitating passage between South Conduit Avenue and Linden Boulevard.
+This required homes adjacent to the raised streets to build retaining walls, with the first level of their houses now below grade.
+In 2004, the Department of Environmental Protection (DEP) made plans to connect the neighborhood to the city's sewer system to combat the flooding, by raising the land.
+As of 2023, a plan to raise the streets and connect the neighborhood to the surrounding sewer system remained in the city's capital budget, but had not been implemented.

-Alternative plans have also been advocated, including buying out residents and restoring the area as a natural floodplain.
+Alternative plans have been advocated, including buying out residents and restoring the area as a natural floodplain.
 The city is also exploring less-expensive plant-based drainage infrastructure.
-Some drainage upgrades made in 2023 helped water drain more quickly after Tropical Storm Ophelia compared to Hurricane Ida in 2021, but did not prevent flooding that trapped some residents in their homes.
+Some drainage upgrades made in 2023 helped water drain more quickly after Tropical Storm Ophelia, compared to Hurricane Ida in 2021, but did not prevent flooding that trapped some residents in their homes.

-While waiting for solutions from the city, residents have implemented some systems to deal with flooding, including tapping into public utilities to provide electricity for outdoor sump pumps to remove water from streets.
-In late 2025, the city government began collecting information from homeowners who lived in the Hole; at the time, the city was considering launching a buyout program.
+While waiting for solutions from the city, residents of The Hole have implemented systems to deal with flooding, including tapping into public utilities to provide electricity for outdoor sump pumps to remove water from streets.
+In late 2025, the city government began collecting information from homeowners who lived in the Hole.
+At the time, the city was considering launching a buyout program.
 That October, the administration of outgoing mayor Eric Adams announced plans to upgrade the Hole's sewer system and other infrastructure.
 The project, costing $146 million, would include new street infrastructure, a Bluebelt draining into Spring Creek, and as many as 5,000 residences (including 1,400 on a 17 acre plot owned by the city).

 Media

-In 2010, filmmakers Courtney Fathom Sell and Billy Feldman made a short documentary about the neighborhood.
-The film includes interviews with some of the residents as well as members of the Federation of Black Cowboys.
+In 2010, filmmakers Courtney Fathom Sell and Billy Feldman made a short documentary about The Hole.
+The film includes interviews with some of the residents and members of the Federation of Black Cowboys.
 The film premiered at Rooftop Films in 2011 and has since been archived at the Brooklyn Historical Society & Anthology Film Archives.

-Another film, focused on the residents living in "The Hole", was made in 2016.
+A film focused on the residents living in The Hole was made in 2016.

-Brooklyn-based photographer Robert Stribley created a photoessay about "The Hole" in May 2016.
+Brooklyn-based photographer Robert Stribley created a photoessay about The Hole in May 2016.

+In July 2019, Japanese singer and professional wrestler Maki Itoh released a song about the neighborhood titled ‘Brooklyn The Hole’, which is also used as her entrance music.

 An episode of the third season of the HBO comedy docuseries How To with John Wilson explores the difficulties of finding a public restroom in New York City.
-It features a segment on "The Hole" and includes interviews with residents who deal with being disconnected from the city’s sewage system.
+It features a segment on The Hole and includes interviews with residents who deal with being disconnected from the city's sewage system.